frirsta/magazine-blog/README.md

 <br>

-**Site User** As a Site User I can comment posts so that I can write what I think about the post and interact with other blog readers |
+**Site User** As a Site User I can comment on posts so that I can write what I think about the post and interact with other blog readers |
 * When the user has created an account or logged in they can comment on blog posts.

 <br>

-**Site User** As a site user I can delete comments I have made so that I have control over my comments, and can remove them if I change my mind on the comments |
+**Site User** As a site user I can delete comments I have made so that I have control over my comments, and can remove them if I change my mind in the comments |
 * When a user is logged in and has created a comment, the comment appears under the blog post details page and the comments the logged in user has made have a delete button so the user can delete their own comments.
 <br>